open-amt-cloud-toolkit/docs/docs/Microservices/RPC/buildRPC_Manual.md

 2. Clone the RPC repository.

     ``` bash
-    git clone https://github.com/open-amt-cloud-toolkit/rpc.git && cd rpc
+    git clone --branch v1.1.0 https://github.com/open-amt-cloud-toolkit/rpc.git && cd rpc
     ```

 ### Install Prerequisites and Build RPC

 === "Windows"
-    Open 'x64 Native Tools Command Prompt for VS 20XX' as Administrator on your development system.  **This is NOT a regular Windows Command Prompt.**  This specific tool is used for compiling the RPC executable.
+    Open 'x64 Native Tools Command Prompt for VS 20XX' on your development system.  **This is NOT a regular Windows Command Prompt.**  This specific tool is used for compiling the RPC executable.

     ![NTCP](../../assets/images/x64NativeToolsCP.png)